Sand Pits for Dogs – Common Mistakes and How to Avoid them

 Aside from the fact that people don’t like their dogs to come back from a dog field a different colour, it has a lot of other issues.
 Construction sands are not designed to come into contact with skin, they have not been cleared as safe to do so and they are designed for building, not for playing in or getting in your mouth (a side effect of digging).

 There are frequent debates about the safety of construction or industrial sands for sand pits but the conclusion is always the same – they are not designed for the job so don’t use them.
-Many construction sands have additives, fungicides and other chemicals in to make them better at the job they are designed for and the manufacturers are not always required to declare everything in them.
+Many construction sands have additives, fungicides and other chemicals to make them better at the job they are designed for and the manufacturers are not always required to declare everything in them.
 They can come ‘clean’ or ‘washed’ but that doesn’t mean they are safe and some have very high levels of dust.

 Our dog was washed thoroughly after this sand pit experience